-- Any payments for no consideration to spouses of the debtor (if the debtor is an individual entrepreneur) made while the debtor was running the business, unless the spouse was unaware of the debtor's insolvency. - Payments to spouses of the debtor (if the debtor is an individual entrepreneur) during the two years preceding insolvency, unless the spouse was unaware of the debtor's insolvency.
+- Any payments for no consideration to spouses of the debtor (if an individual entrepreneur) made while the debtor was running the business, unless the spouse was unaware of the debtor's insolvency. - Payments to spouses of the debtor (if an individual entrepreneur) during the two years preceding insolvency, unless the spouse was unaware of the debtor's insolvency.

-Clawback.
-In addition, during insolvency proceedings, a bank-ruptcy trustee can claw back a transaction provided that all of the following conditions are met:
+In addition, during insolvency proceedings, a bankruptcy trustee can claw back a transaction provided that all of the following conditions are met:

-- The third party to the transaction was aware of the debtor's insolvency. - The transaction took place within the clawback period (see below). - No exemption applies (see below).
+- The third party to the transaction was aware of the debtor's insolvency. - The transaction took place within the claw-back period (see below). - No exemption applies (see below).

-The clawback period begins 12 months before the insolvency order for the following transactions (among others):
+The claw-back period begins 12 months before the insolvency order for the following transactions (among others):

-- Transactions which require the debtor to perform or undertake obligations the value of which exceeds, by more than 25%, the value of payments that the creditor has made or promised to the debtor. - Any payment that the debtor made that was not in cash or another common payment method. - Pledges or mortgages granted in connection with preexisting debts that are not yet due.
+- Transactions which require the debtor to perform or undertake obligations the value of which exceeds, by more than 25%, the value of payments that the creditor has made or promised to him. - Any payment that the debtor made that was not in cash or another common payment method. - Pledges or mortgages granted in connection with pre-existing debts that are not yet due.

-The clawback period begins six months before the insolvency order for the following transactions (among others):
+The claw-back period begins six months before the insolvency order for the following transactions (among others):